-- The Academy shall notify parents or guardians of all enrolled students of the deadline for notifying the Academy that they wish to re-enroll their child. - If the Academy Board has a preference policy for siblings or children of employees and Academy Board members, the re-enrollment notice must also request that the parent or guardian indicate whether a sibling(s) or child(ren) of employees or Academy Board members seeks to enroll for the upcoming academic year. - An enrolled student who does not re-enroll by the specified date can only apply to the Academy during the application period for new students. - An applicant on the waiting list at the time a new application period begins must reapply as a new student. - After collecting the parent or guardian responses, the Academy must determine the following: - A. The number of students who have re-enrolled per grade or grouping level. - B. The number of siblings or children of employees and Academy Board members seeking admission for the upcoming academic year per grade. - C. If space is unavailable, the Academy must develop a waiting list for siblings of re-enrolled students. - D. The number of spaces remaining, per grade, after enrollment of current students, siblings, and children of employees and Academy Board members.
+- The Academy shall notify parents or guardians of all enrolled students of the deadline for notifying the Academy that they wish to re-enroll their child. - If the Academy Board has a sibling preference policy, the re-enrollment notice must also request that the parent or guardian indicate whether a sibling(s) seeks to enroll for the upcoming academic year. - An enrolled student who does not re-enroll by the specified date can only apply to the Academy during the application period for new students. - An applicant on the waiting list at the time a new application period begins must reapply as a new student. - After collecting the parent or guardian responses, the Academy must determine the following: - A. The number of students who have re-enrolled per grade or grouping level. - B. The number of siblings seeking admission for the upcoming academic year per grade. - C. If space is unavailable, the Academy must develop a waiting list for siblings of re-enrolled students. - D. The number of spaces remaining, per grade, after enrollment of current students and siblings.